crate/crate/blackbox/docs/admin/auth/methods.rst

 useful for any setup where access is controlled by other means, like network restrictions as implemented by :ref:`admin_hba`.

-Trust Authentication Over Postgres Protocol
+Trust authentication over postgres protocol
 -------------------------------------------

 The Postgres Protocol requires a user for every connection which is sent by all client implementations.

-Trust Authentication Over HTTP
+Trust authentication over HTTP
 ------------------------------

 The HTTP implementation extracts the username from the